HOW AND WHERE TO BUY BIKES ONLINE

 Some online stores and bike shops with significant online businesses are cutting the costs of buying a bike by offering credits toward additional purchases, reduced or free in-country shipping, and trade-in allowances.
 These approaches aren’t enough to make me pick one store vs. another but, on the margins, they can save you some money if they are offered at a store where you’ve chosen to buy your bike.

-If you live in the UK, most stores also offer the Cycle to Work Schemes to save you some serious money on your new steed buy buying your bike through your company program.
+If you live in the UK, most stores also offer the Cycle to Work Schemes to save you some serious money on your new steed by buying your bike through your company program.

 Where you will find significant price differences is between different brands and models of road disc bikes with similar builds designed for the same type of rider.

-I looked, for example, at the US prices of a few 2020 endurance road disc bikes with Ultegra mechanical groupsets, alloy stock wheels (except where noted), standard modulus carbon frames, and similar StR ratios around 1.50 or more.
-The cockpits, cranksets, and wheelsets, while mostly at the same performance level, are made by different companies so not directly comparable nor, obviously, is how each bike rides.
+A couple of years ago, I looked at the US prices of a few endurance road disc bikes with Ultegra mechanical groupsets, alloy stock wheels (except where noted), standard modulus carbon frames, and similar StR ratios around 1.50 or more.
+The cockpits, cranksets, and wheelsets, while mostly at the same performance level, were made by different companies so not directly comparable nor, obviously, is how each bike performs.

 The range of prices for a half dozen of these bikes is quite wide.

 - Wilier Cento1NDR – $4,500